 This means that from most of the popular tourist destinations of Maui, Whales can be viewed easily, both from the shore and via whale watching cruises that take you out to see the whales close up.
-But the Whales are Transient, meaning they are not always there and if you visit at the wrong time of year your chances of seeing a whale are very slim indeed.
+But the Whales are Transient, meaning they are not always there, and if you visit at the wrong time of year your chances of seeing a whale are very slim indeed.
 So When is Whale Watching season on Maui and what time of year is best for seeing the Humpbacks?
 Find out everything you need to know in our Whale Watching Season Guide.

 When Is Whale Watching Season On Maui?

-Officially the season runs from mid-December through to the end March the following year.
-But the real answer is a bit more nuanced, essentially it is possible to see a humpback any time during the year, but the summer months it is highly unlikely.
-The Peak season run from Mid January till Mid March where whales are abundant and sightings near-constant. but even outside of these months there are a lot of whales in Maui’s water.
+Officially the season runs from mid-December through to the end of March the following year.
+But the real answer is a bit more nuanced, essentially it is possible to see a humpback any time during the year, but in the summer months it is highly unlikely.
+The Peak season runs from Mid January till Mid March where whales are abundant and sightings near-constant. but even outside of these months there are a lot of whales in Maui’s water.
 Stick With us and we will go through it month by month.
 First a bit more about the whales and what to expect.